 Workout 9: standing mobility - full workout playlist (40 minutes)

-Workout 10: resistance bands revisited - full workout video (45 minutes)
+Workout 10: resistance bands revisited - full video (45 minutes)

-Workout 11: go with the flow - full workout video (40 minutes)
+Workout 11: go with the flow - full video (40 minutes)

 More ideas and information for older people